 We love volunteers of all ages, however, if you are under the age of 18 years, you must have parental or guardian consent.

-For the past six years, the Centre for Mindfulness Studies has emerged as the leading provider of professional mindfulness training in Canada.
+Since 2011, the Centre for Mindfulness Studies has emerged as the leading provider of professional mindfulness training in Canada.
 As a charity and social enterprise, the Centre is committed to making mindfulness available to everyone.
-We work with more than 20 social service agencies and seven healthcare partners to bring mindfulness into the communities that need it most.
+We work with more than 40 social service agencies and seven healthcare partners to bring mindfulness into the communities that need it most.
 It’s the heart of what we do.

 Learn more about how our Community Program empowers marginalized and disadvantaged people to take control of their own mental health and well-being through mindfulness-based interventions, and our community-based model of care.